 Once a grant of probate has been issued the will becomes a public document and anyone can obtain a copy from the Probate Registry.

 How can I prevent a Grant of Probate from being issued?You can prevent either a grant of probate or grant of administration by lodging a caveat at the Probate Registry.
-For more information, see Caveats, warnings and appearances.
+For more information, see Caveats and Probate.

 I think there is a more recent will to the one that is going to be admitted to probate.
 What can I do?If you think there is a more recent will to the one which will be admitted to probate, you should lodge a caveat with the Probate Registry as a matter of urgency to prevent the grant of probate being obtained for the earlier will.